 “I love the service, the people, the facilities, the location — everything there is to love,” Hammer said after returning from a walk through Meily Park.
 “I eat here three times a day.
 The meals are on time and the food is good.
 And now I’ve got friends who come from all over the world.”

-Activities, food and good company
+Activities, food and

 “Without having to cook and take care of houses and yards, a lot of people come here and blossom,” Kerry Baldwin said.